 If you want to publish your work—for free, for a fee, or for pay—here is my advice:

-- If you’re looking to publish your work, check out full-service publishers such as Book In A Box or do-it-yourself eBook publishers like Kindle Direct.
+- If you’re looking to publish your work, check out full-service publishers such as Scribe Media or do-it-yourself eBook publishers like Kindle Direct.

 - If you’re looking for a publisher to pay you for your work, you have to learn how to represent yourself or hire an agent.
 For this, I recommend Writer’s Market.
 It’s chock full of information about letters of inquiry, book proposals, and loads of other information about getting published.